0xSpaceShard/starknet-hardhat-plugin/README.md

 module.exports = {
   ...
   cairo: {
-    // Defaults to the latest version
+    // The default in this version of the plugin
-    version: "0.4.2"
+    version: "0.5.0"
   }
   ...
 };